shaunschembri/ElasticTMDB/README.md

 * Dynamically increase min_score_valid and min_score_no_search parameters based on the number of movies already cached in ElasticSearch.
 * Allow for customisation of the description string returned by process_xmltv.py to be able to change order and allow for non-English static text.
 * Extend ElasticTMDB to cover also TV shows.
-* ~~Migrate to Python3 as Python2 will soon approch [EOL](https://pythonclock.org/).~~
-* Ability to increase the document version in Elasticsearch, so that movies can be updated after a language or country has been added to the configuration.
-* ~~Migrate to Elasticsearch 7.x and optimise index mappings.~~

 ## License